Foundation undertones for Skin of Color™

 What undertone means on deeper skin tones

 Cool undertones often show up as rose, red-brown, or bluish depth in natural light.
 Warm undertones lean golden, peach, or olive.
 Neutral sits between the two, sometimes shifting slightly with season or sun exposure.
-Vein color alone can mislead on Skin of Color™, so IMAN always recommends testing product on the jawline and cheek—not the back of the hand.
+Vein color alone can mislead on deeper complexions, so professional artists usually recommend testing product on the jawline and cheek—not the back of the hand.

 Five steps to test a foundation shade